-Qualification goals and contents of the module Learning objectives and acquired competences: The Student will know mathematical basics (vector analysis, operators and integral theorems). know and understand fundamental laws of electromagnetics, constituting the system of Maxwell's field equations and the boundary conditions for the different fields. learn how to solve basic problems for static and dynamic fields.
-Contents: Mathematical fundamentals Static electric fields Stationary currents and the static magnetic field Time-varying electromagnetic Literature [1] J.A.
-Edminster, Schaum's Outline of Electromagnetics - (Schaum's Outline Series), McGraw-Hill Book Company Forms of teaching Lecture, Exercise Requirements for participation Bachelor in Electrical Engineering or related studies Usability of the module Compulsory module for the Master Course "Electrical Engineering and Information Technology". examinations prerequisite None Exam performance Written exam 120 minutes at the end of the module Credit points and grades 3 SWS $/$ 5 CP $=$ 150 h (42 h time of attendance $+$ 108 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 1 SWS Exercise Autonomous work: Post processing of lectures, solving of exercises and preparation of exam Availability Every year in the winter semester Duration of the module One Semester Responsible lecturer Prof. DrIng.
+Qualification goals and contents of the module Learning objectives and acquired competences: The Student contents of the module will know mathematical basics (vector analysis, operators and integral theorems). know and understand fundamental laws of electromagnetics, constituting the system of Maxwell's field equations and the boundary conditions for the different fields. learn how to solve basic problems for static and dynamic fields.
+Contents: • Mathematical fundamentals • Static electric fields • Stationary currents and the static magnetic field • Time-varying electromagnetic Literature J.A.
+Edminster, Schaum's Outline of Electromagnetics - (Schaum's Outline Series), McGraw-Hill Book Company Forms of teaching Lecture, Exercise Requirements for participation Bachelor in Electrical Engineering or related studies Usability of the module Compulsory module for the Master Course "Electrical Engineering and Informa- tion Technology". examinations prerequisite None Exam performance Written exam 120 minutes at the end of the module Credit points and grades 3 SWS / 5 CP = 150 h (42 h time of attendance + 108 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 1 SWS Exercise Autonomous work: Post processing of lectures, solving of exercises and prepara- tion of exam Availability Every year in the winter semester Duration of the module One Semester Responsible lecturer Prof. DrIng.
 Marco Leone (FEIT-IMT)